exercism/v3/languages/clojure/exercises/concept/lists/.doc/instructions.md

 ### 6. Put it all together

-Define a `learning-list` function, within which you will use the functions you've defined above.
+Define a `learning-list` function, within which you will use the some of the functions you've defined above.

 - Create an empty list
 - Add 2 new programming languages to the list.